Updated July 28, 2023

-Difference between Chapter 7 vs Chapter 11
+Difference Between Chapter 7 vs Chapter 11

-In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
-On the other hand, Chapter 11 bankruptcy, which is also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over a period of time.
-In other words, it is a more organized approach that helps the businesses to restructure their operations and emerge as a more healthy organization.
+In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help recover the debt value.
+On the other hand, Chapter 11 bankruptcy, also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over time.
+In other words, it is a more organized approach that helps businesses to restructure their operations and emerge as a more healthy organization.

-Head To Head Comparison between Chapter 7 vs Chapter 11 (Infographics)
+Head-to-Head Comparison Between Chapter 7 vs Chapter 11 (Infographics)

-Key differences between Chapter 7 vs Chapter 11
+Key Differences Between Chapter 7 vs Chapter 11

 Chapter 7 vs Chapter 11 Comparison Table

-Let’s look at the top 7 Comparison Between Chapter 7 vs Chapter 11
+Let’s look at the top 7 comparisons between them:

-|For any individual or any business, Chapter 7 is the last step of their operations and they sieze to operate after filling under this section.||This section allows the party who is filing bankruptcy under this section to reorganize the bankruptcy and continue its operations.|
+|Chapter 7 is the last step of their operations for any individual or any business, and they seize to operate after filling under this section.||This section allows the party filing bankruptcy under this section to reorganize the bankruptcy and continue its operations.|

-|The attorney cost and filing fees for this section is substantially lower than chapter 11.||The attorney cost and filing fees for this section is substantially higher than chapter 11.|
+|This section’s attorney cost and filing fees are substantially lower than in Chapter 11.||This section’s attorney cost and filing fees are substantially higher than in Chapter 11.|

-|In this section, creditors are not paid back by debtors but they receive the share of the money when the assets are sold.||In this section, debtors have to have a reorganization plan in place which basically outlines how the creditors will be paid back.|
+|In this section, debtors do not pay creditors back but receive a share of the money when the assets are sold.||In this section, debtors must have a reorganization plan outlining how the creditors will be paid back.|

-|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors.||In this section also, there is a trustee appointed but his role is not to sell the assets but to supervise the operations and the business will continue to operate by the owners.|
+|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors.||A trustee in this section does not sell the assets but supervises the operations, and the business will continue to operate by the owners.|

-|Chapter 7 has limited forms for filing bankruptcy and is less in number than Chapter 11.||The forms in chapter 11 are more complicated than in chapter 7.|
+|Chapter 7 has limited forms for filing bankruptcy and is fewer in number than Chapter 11.||The forms in Chapter 11 are more complicated than in Chapter 7.|

-|Chapter 7 bankruptcy can be filled without an attorney.||Chapter 11 bankruptcy filling needs the help of an attorney since it requires to have more knowledge of the bankruptcy code|
+|Chapter 7 bankruptcy can be filed without an attorney.||Chapter 11 bankruptcy filing needs an attorney’s help since it requires more knowledge of the bankruptcy code.|

-|Debt is absolved in chapter 7 filling.||Debt is not absolved but is restructured and there is a change in term of the debt.|
+|Debt is absolved in Chapter 7 filling.||Debt is not absolved but restructured, and there is a change in the debt.|